 Applying Reading Strategies

 Book reviews allow students to evaluate the text.
 Students critique how well the book is written as well as how enjoyable the book is to read.
 Students consider how the story kept them interested, how they were able to visualize, as well as how they feel at the end of the story.

-Nonfiction Book Reports
+Nonfiction Book Reports Templates

-Book reports can also be written for nonfiction books.
+Book reports templates can also be written for nonfiction books.
 Nonfiction book reports should include a summary, how text features were used, connections, and a brief book review.

 Students take notes on the main idea and find three pieces of evidence to support the main idea.
 Then, students use their notes to write a short summary about what they read.